 Apart from the financial risks, there are also regulatory risks.
 In the UK and Australia, the government is discussing how they’ll need to push regulations onto BNPL leaders and align them with credit laws.

 The recession can be detrimental, but it can also be a time of opportunity.
 Let’s talk more about the challenges of BNPL so you can be ready.

 Buy Now, Pay Later challenges

 Many BNPL offers are suitable for customers with the highest credit scores.
 Since only Prime Lending is offered, many buyers are effectively “locked out” of the BNPL trend.
 For sellers, this means that a large proportion of potential customers have a bad payment experience and end up giving up on the sale.
 By only offering one BNPL supplier or by offering only Prime BNPL suppliers, merchants cannot win business from less qualified consumers.

 The BNPL loan rejection rate is surprisingly high.
 In some cases, up to 70 percent, depending on the demographics and vertical.
 Merchants should offer the preferred payment methods that their customers want and expect to find when they checkout.
 But if the BNPL bounce rate is that high, many buyers don’t have the best payment experience.
-As already noted, the main reason for this slow adoption is that today most BNPL providers only use first class lending.
+As already noted, the main reason for this slow adoption is that today most BNPL providers only use first-class lending.

 BNPL can be expensive for merchants, 3-7% on top of the usual credit card processing fees.
 There is no doubt that BNPL is now a must for merchants who want to offer their customers the best payment option available, but it is not a cheap solution.
-It is true that sellers are paid up front and the BNPL provider takes care of collecting the money afterwards, but the seller’s costs are an important consideration, especially if margin is tight.
+It is true that sellers are paid up front and the BNPL provider takes care of collecting the money afterward, but the seller’s costs are an important consideration, especially if the margin is tight.